 In this course, the student builds upon their knowledge and skills to provide safe, competent, standard nursing interventions to clients experiencing recurring healthcare problems in acute and long-term care settings.
 They learn to care for groups of clients utilizing the nursing process to organize and implement nursing care and they select appropriate goals to meet the client's self-care needs, demonstrating an increasing ability to perform standard nursing interventions in the clinical environment with decreasing need for supervision.
 Observational experiences are provided in certain specialty areas.

-Prerequisite: BIO 1030: NUR 0111, 1020, 1111 Corequisite: BIO 2012; NUR 0121, 1010; PSY 1050
+5 hours of lecture per week Prerequisite: BIO 1030; NUR 0111, 1020, 1111 [Course fee: \$100] Corequisite: BIO 2012; NUR 0121, 1010; PSY 1050